RonnyPfannschmidt/data-quest/README.rst

 Data Quest
 ==========

-the quest here is managing data one owns and how it is distributed across devices one owns
+The quest here is obtaining the tools necessary for obtaining clarity about ones own data and managing it.

 examples of data: